teschnei/lotus-engine/README.md

 # lotus-engine
-This repository is the implementation of lotus-engine, plus an implementation of FFXI using it.
+This repository is the implementation of lotus-engine

-Currently it can only load maps, non-player character models, animations, some schedulers/generators/particles, and collision meshes.
-It is mostly just a demonstration of lotus-engine as I implement various rendering techniques for fun.
+While it does support rasterization, hybrid RT, and full RT, I mostly only test with full RT because it's the most fun

 # Build Requirements
 * (Windows) Visual Studio 2022